Grace Pool: 1980–1987: Formation

-Grace Pool founders Elly Brown and Bob Riley met when they were bandmates in South, a music project featuring the legendary guitarist Lonnie Mack.
+Grace Pool founders Elly Brown and Bob Riley met when they were bandmates in South, a music project featuring the guitarist Lonnie Mack.
 Brown was already well known for her own bands in the New York club scene, and was hired to sing harmonies and some "girl vocals."
 Riley had established himself as an in-demand session musician.
 During the South rehearsals, Brown and Riley wrote the first of many songs together.
 When South came to a sudden end after the death of the band's founder and patron, Brown and Riley returned to their previous musical projects, remaining close friends and songwriting partners.
 Three years later, Brown and Riley had fallen in love, married, and moved into a house in Lincolndale, a rural suburb in upstate New York.
 Riley created an in-home studio where he created sequenced drum tracks and played guitar while Brown sang.
 During the next several years, the natural surroundings of upstate New York were an inspiration for the songs that formed Grace Pool's repertoire.
 When Brown and Riley decided it was time for the songs to be played for audiences, they recruited some musician friends into the band.
 Clifford Carter and Frank Vilardi were brought in on keyboards and drums.
 Shawn Colvin, a friend of Elly Brown, played guitar for the early Grace Pool rehearsals and performances.
-Their New York City debut was at the legendary CBGB, chosen for the club's highly regarded sound system.
+Their New York City debut was at the CBGB, chosen for the club's highly regarded sound system.
 Not long after, Colvin's solo career became a full-time occupation.
 Her place was filled by Terry Radigan, a young girl from Brooklyn.
 Grace Pool signed on with Reprise in 1987 when Elly Brown's best friend, who worked at Warner Bros.
 Records, slipped a demo tape to a music executive.
 Within weeks, the band was offered a contract.